Aliases for STAT5B Gene

 GeneCards Summary for STAT5B Gene

 STAT5B (Signal Transducer And Activator Of Transcription 5B) is a Protein Coding gene.
-Diseases associated with STAT5B include laron syndrome with immunodeficiency and leukemia, acute promyelocytic, somatic.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with STAT5B include growth hormone insensitivity with immunodeficiency and leukemia, acute promyelocytic, somatic.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is STAT1.
+An important paralog of this gene is STAT2.

 UniProtKB/Swiss-Prot for STAT5B Gene